yewstack/yew/website/docs/concepts/html/lists.md

 Now if you had added a key to each element, html would stay the same, but in case where it changed to `["bob","rob"]`, yew would just delete the second html element since it knows which one it is.

-In fact, this is why [react](https://reactjs.org/) forces users to add keys to all lists.

 Keys also help for weird cases where yew reuses html elements.